BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-01-basics.md

   ) internal override {
       // The base contract already ensures only registered peers can send messages

-      // But if you are making external calls or updating state its always a good idea to validate here as well and be aware of other potential security problems
+      // But if you are making external calls or updating state its always a good idea to validate here as well.

       // Your business logic here
       processMessage(_message);